wnordmann/sdk/docs/getting_started.md

 # Getting Started

 ## JSFiddle
-Check out the following [JSFiddle example](https://jsfiddle.net/bartvde/4uwjvcej/).
+Check out the following [JSFiddle example](https://jsfiddle.net/4uwjvcej/).

 ## Requirements for development environment
 Make sure g++ is installed on your system.

 ## Node version manager (nvm)
-Install the node version manager from https://github.com/creationix/nvm For the SDK, you should be using node 6.0.0 so:
+Install the node version manager from https://github.com/creationix/nvm For the SDK, you should be using node long-term support (LTS) so:

 ```
-nvm install 6.0.0
+nvm install --lts
-nvm use 6.0.0
+nvm use --lts
 ```

 ## Using the web-sdk application generator